-Rent a boat for Gay Pride in Amsterdam
+Boat Rental for Gay Pride in Amsterdam

-Rent a boat for Gay Pride in Amsterdam
+Boat Rental for Gay Pride in Amsterdam

 And you will have a front-row seat.
 On your own electric boat, right in the middle of the canals.

-• ✓ Pride Permit worth € 92.50 included
+• ✓ Pride vignette worth €92.50 included

-• ✓ Full day sailing for € 349
+• ✓ Sail all day for €349

-• ✓ No boating licence required
+• ✓ No boating licence needed

 • ✓ Bring your own food and drinks